 Off-the-Shelf CAR T Shows 58.3% MRD Clearance in Pretreated LBCL Group

-At the day 45 MRD assessment, patients with large B-cell lymphoma treated with cema-cel saw a median decrease of 97.7% in their plasma ctDNA levels.
+At the MRD assessment on day 45, patients with large B-cell lymphoma treated with cema-cel saw a median decrease of 97.7% in their plasma ctDNA levels.

-Specifically, according to findings from an interim analysis of the phase 2 ALPHA3 trial (NCT06500273), 58.3% of patients treated with the “off-the-shelf” CAR T-cell therapy achieved MRD clearance.
-Additionally, compared with a 26.6% median increase in plasma ctDNA levels among patients who underwent observance at the day 45 MRD assessment, those treated with cema-cel experienced a 97.7% decrease in plasma ctDNA by the time of the analysis.
+Specifically, according to findings from an interim analysis of the phase 2 ALPHA3 trial (NCT06500273), 58.3% of patients treated with the off-the-shelf CAR T-cell therapy achieved MRD clearance.
+Additionally, compared with a 26.6% median increase in plasma ctDNA levels among patients who underwent observation at the MRD assessment on day 45, those treated with cema-cel experienced a 97.7% decrease in plasma ctDNA by the time of the analysis.

-"MRD status following frontline therapy has emerged as one of the strongest predictors of relapse in LBCL, and the ALPHA3 study and cema-cel could be transformative for patients with lymphoma," David Kurtz, MD, PhD, senior vice president and chief scientific officer of the Hematology Franchise at Natera, stated in the news release.1 "Pairing our ultra-sensitive phased variant MRD technology with cema-cel, pending the outcome of the ALPHA3 study, creates an actionable solution for patients who test positive for MRD at the end of [frontline] treatment."
+"MRD status following frontline therapy has emerged as one of the strongest predictors of relapse in LBCL, and the ALPHA3 study and cema-cel could be transformative for patients with lymphoma," David Kurtz, MD, PhD, chief medical officer and head of research at Foresight Diagnostics, stated in the news release.1 "Pairing our ultrasensitive phased variant MRD technology with cema-cel, pending the outcome of the ALPHA3 study, creates an actionable solution for patients who test positive for MRD at the end of [frontline] treatment."

-Patients 18 years and older in the phase 2 trial across sites in the US and Canade were randomly assigned 1:1 to receive cema-cel following a chemotherapy doublet containing fludarabine and cyclophosphamide for lymphodepletion or observation alone, per standard of care.2 MRD testing was performed with the Foresight CLARITY™ IUO MRD test, which is used to identify presence of MRD following first-line LBCL treatment.
+Patients 18 years or older in the phase 2 trial across sites in the US and Canada were randomly assigned 1:1 to receive cema-cel following a chemotherapy doublet containing fludarabine and cyclophosphamide for lymphodepletion or observation alone, per standard of care.2 MRD testing was performed with the Foresight CLARITY MRD test, which is used to identify the presence of MRD following first-line LBCL treatment.

-Moreover, the developers highlighted prior research by Rochewski, et al, in the Journal of Clinical Oncology highlighting a prognostic advantage with ultrasensitive ctDNA detection vs conventional radiographic response criteria, suggesting a refined definition of remission could improve clinical outcomes for patients with LBCL.3 Specifically, this study found that MRD status by the end of frontline anthracycline-based chemotherapy treatment had an HR of 28.3 vs 3.6 with a positive PET scan.
+Moreover, the developers highlighted prior research by Roschewski et al in the Journal of Clinical Oncology showing a prognostic advantage with ultrasensitive ctDNA detection vs conventional radiographic response criteria, suggesting a refined definition of remission could improve clinical outcomes for patients with LBCL.3 Specifically, results from this study found that MRD status by the end of frontline anthracycline-based chemotherapy treatment had an HR of 28.3 vs 3.6 with positive results from a PET scan.

-The primary end point of the study was event-free survival (EFS) per independent review committee (IRC) assessment.
-Secondary end points included progression-free survival per IRC assessment, overall survival, adverse effects and laboratory toxicities, as well as MRD clearance.
+The primary end point of the study was event-free survival per independent review committee (IRC) assessment.
+Secondary end points included progression-free survival per IRC assessment, overall survival, adverse effects and laboratory toxicities, and MRD clearance.

-Eligibility criteria for enrollment on the trial included confirmed diagnosis of LBCL per WHO 2017 criteria, and completion of full-course frontline standard therapy, including rituximab (Rituxan), cyclophosphamide, doxorubicin, vincristine (Oncovin), and prednisone (R-CHOP), rituximab, etoposide, prednisone, vincristine, cyclophosphamide, and doxorubicin (EPOCH-R), or polatuzumab vedotin-piiq (Polivy), rituximab, cyclophosphamide, doxorubicin, and prednisone (Pola-R-CHP).
-Additionally, eligibility requirements included an observable response at the end of frontline therapy per PET/CT evaluation; a positive MRD test; an ECOG performance status of 0 to 1; and adequate hematologic, renal, hepatic, pulmonary, and cardiac function.
+Eligibility criteria for enrollment in the trial included a confirmed diagnosis of LBCL per World Health Organization 2017 criteria and completion of full-course frontline standard therapy, including rituximab (Rituxan), cyclophosphamide, doxorubicin, vincristine (Oncovin), and prednisone (R-CHOP); rituximab, etoposide, prednisone, vincristine, cyclophosphamide, and doxorubicin (EPOCH-R); or polatuzumab vedotin-piiq (Polivy), rituximab, cyclophosphamide, doxorubicin, and prednisone (Pola-R-CHP).
+Additionally, eligibility requirements included an observable response at the end of frontline therapy per PET/CT evaluation, a positive MRD test result, an ECOG performance status of 0 to 1, and adequate hematologic, renal, hepatic, pulmonary, and cardiac function.

 References